CAFAudit/audit-service/docs/en-us/Getting-Started.md

 Integration of Vertica with your Kafka broker cluster is covered in the [Official HP Vertica Documentation](https://my.vertica.com/documentation/vertica/7-2-x/)

+#### Modify Kafka Chateau properties

+For CAF Audit Management deployments with Chateau the Kafka broker details will need to be filled into the environment/kafka.json file.

 ### Development Deployment

 For Development deployments of Vertica it is recommended that you use [vagrant-kafka](https://github.hpe.com/caf/vagrant-kafka) and follow its supporting documentation to start a guest VM running Kafka with Vagrant.